Cape Town · Est. 2020

 Areas of Focus

-Site Sourcing & FeasibilityIdentification and analysis before capital is committed
+Site Sourcing & FeasibilityIdentification and rigorous analysis before capital is committed

 15+